microsoft/gatsby-remark-makecode/README.md

 yarn add gatsby-remark-makecode
 ```

-* add puppeteer dependency to your project (full or core)
+* add playwright dependency to your project (full or core)

 ## Configuring the plugin